hcchuang/Revamping-Firm-Fixed-Effects-Models-with-Machine-Learning/readme.txt

 *--------------------------------------------------------------------------------------------------
 *　This is the example code for the paper:
 *
 * "Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2022.
-Throwing the Baby Out with the Bathwater: The Missing R\&D-Patent Relation in Firm Fixed Effects Models.
+Reexamining Firm Fixed Effects Models with Machine Learning: The Missing R&D-Patent Relation.
 Available at SSRN."
 *
 * In this set of code, we demonstrate how users can implement the following four ways for the potential bias from fixed effects regressions:
 *  (1) Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa